Cuisinart coffee maker making noise - familyguidecentral.com

 You can fix this by keeping a close eye on the water tank and making sure to fill it with distilled water as needed.

-Pump Noises
+Pump noises

 You might also hear noises from the pump.